 So, where the hell can you find independent blogs or writers?

 Honestly, I don’t know the answer.
 The best hope you can have is probably Medium, but while it is an excellent platform restoring the value and visibility of writers, it’s also just… boring.
 You’re still playing within walls and in a system that still rewards specific behavior.
+[Edit: After this post, I wrote up how Medium has even bigger problems than I realized.]

 The most memorable of websites are ones that visually stand out.
 I’ve never liked reading books, because it’s just a wall of black and white text.
 There’s nothing that pops, no complimentary media to enhance your message, no hyperlinks to help you explore further.
 In other words, easily my favorite part of any existing blog is actually the website itself.